techierishi/gist/favcli.md

-mv - Move or rename files in Linux cp - Similar usage as mv but for copying files in Linux rm - Delete files or directories touch - Create blank/empty files ln - Create symbolic links (shortcuts) to other files cat - Display file contents on the terminal clear - Clear the terminal display
+mv - Move or rename files in Linux cp - Similar usage as mv but for copying files in Linux rm - Delete files or directories touch - Create blank/empty files or update datetime of the file ln - Create symbolic links (shortcuts) to other files cat - Display file contents on the terminal clear - Clear the terminal display